The datacontract CLI is an open-source command-line tool for working with data contracts.

-We have a servers section with endpoint details to the S3 bucket, models for the structure of the data, servicelevels and quality attributes that describe the expected freshness and number of rows.
+We have a servers section with endpoint details to a Postgres database, schema for the structure and semantics of the data, service levels and quality attributes that describe the expected freshness and number of rows.

-Let’s use pip to install the CLI (or use the Docker image, if you prefer).
+Let’s use uv to install the CLI (or use the Docker image),

 # returns: